vitorsvieira/akka-http-circe-json-template/README.md

      }'
 ```

-With the logging enable routes you will be able to see something like:
+You will be able to see in the console the requests reaching the `/v2/` as below:

 ```
 Thread:[akka-http-circe-json-akka.actor.default-dispatcher-16] DEBUG akka.actor.ActorSystemImpl - log-service: Response for